 Fun Bagel Trivia: New York has a reputation for fantastic bagels and pizza.
 Some people have said the tap water in New York City is the "secret" to the city's perfect bagels and pizza dough.
 Some restaurants as far away as California and Florida actually order NYC tap water to be shipped to them to get that perfect dough.
 Who knows if the water is actually the trick, but hey, I'm not gonna argue.
 I'll just taste as many bagels and pizza as I can!

 The city that never sleeps will keep you going all night with so many after dark activities.
 Make sure you plan your nights out ahead of time, because many places need reservations.

 26. Happy Hour at an Oyster Bar

-Take Happy Hour in NYC to the next level by heading to an oyster bar.
+Take Happy Hour to the next level by heading to an oyster bar.
 You'll find deals on drinks and oysters for $1 each.
 It's a perfect way to rest your legs and get a little pick-me-up before the evening.

 This article has rounded up some of the best oyster bars in the city and breaks it down by neighborhood.

 Cost: Depending on the location, drinks start around $7 and oysters are typically $1 each.